just-noticeable/damroo/rectifying-the-rent-seeking-behaviors-of-certain-hospitals.md

 >
 >The fiduciary and civic duties of all public facing private and government operated hospitals, that are healthcare providers to the public at large, have the irrevocable responsibility to make equality in healthcare, accessible and affordable to the communities, districts, states, and the national or international regions those healthcare providers choose to serve.
 That responsibility also naturally includes the duty to provide healthcare products and services to patients, without gouging, pilfering, or frustrating any Consumers, i.e. members of the general public.
 >
->Without this form of a rectification being implemented, every medical and managerial staff of hospitals practicing the unfair activity of extracting rents from patients or the families of patients, will remain complicit that form of cheating and price gouging.
+>Without this form of a rectification being implemented, every medical and managerial staff of hospitals practicing the unfair activity of extracting rents from patients or the families of patients, will remain complicit in that form of cheating and price gouging.
 They will remain liable and culpable for cashing those unearned incomes.

 <br>